wfxiaolong/Alipay/mypay_offline.md

 </p>

 ```
-IE MONEY Alipay is the best way to access the chinese customers purse.
+MY PAY Alipay is the best way to access the chinese customers purse.
 ```

 #### USAGE: